mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ```

 Perhaps the greates advantage of static (compile-time) type checking is
-that it can potential performance bottlenecks: every type check that can be
+that it can improve performance: every type check that can be
 resolved *once* at compile time removes a type check that would need to be
 invoked during *every* call of a function or method.
 This can remove a large
-number of calls during application run-time.
+number of calls during application run.

 ### 3.1.4 Roll-your-own dynamic checking
 Static type checking does not work in all situations, especially when